FishlandicFishy/lexicring/wiki/known-genalphid-rituals.md

 * Immediately starting a fight after losing a game
 * Holding a handle then thrusting to it
 * Tampering with the emergency glass breaker on a bus when there is no emergency
+* Kneeling on a seat in public transport then dancing by waving their hands up and down